russmatney/log.gd/docs/README.md

 - `Log.pr(...)` - pretty print args in one line
 - `Log.prn(...)` - the same, but with newlines

-This is very useful while developing, because your printed output is much more readable.
+This makes your printed output is much more readable, and helps reduce wall-of-text noise and eye strain.

 #### Colorized output